emotechlab/sync-client-api/VideoGeneration/README.md

 # Avatar Video Generation with Sync-AI

-The `SyncAiVideoClient` class in `video_client.py` provides a client for the Emotech Sync AI Platform API.
+The `SyncAiVideoClient` class in `video_client.py` provides a client for the Emotech Sync AI Platform API to generate avatar videos.
 To generate content using the API a user needs their token, which can be found in the `Account Settings` section on [the website](https://lipsync-ai.bubbleapps.io/).

 For a detailed overview of the arguments please see the [API Documentation]().